wexi/amforth-shadow/doc/source/TG/Architecture.rst

 The built-in EEPROM contains vital dictionary pointer and other persistent data.
 They need only a few EEPROM cells.
 The remaining space is available for user programs.
-The easiest way to use EEPROM is the use of forth VALUEs.
+The easiest way to use the EEPROM is a :command:`VALUE`.
 There intended design pattern (read often, write seldom) is like that for the typical EEPROM usage.
+More information about values can be found in the recipe :ref:`Values`.

 Another use for EEPROM cells is to hold execution tokens.
 The default system uses this for the turnkey